1921–22 Philadelphia F.C. season

-The 1921–22 Philadelphia F.C. season was the first season for Philadelphia F.C. and its first season in the American Soccer League.
+The 1921–22 Philadelphia F.C. season was the first season for Philadelphia F.C. and its first season in the American Soccer League (ASL).
+Finishing with a record of 17 wins, 4 draws and 2 losses (38 points in the ASL standings), Philadelphia finished well ahead of second-place New York F.C.
+(14-5-5 and 33 points) and won the pennant, ending the season on May 8, 1922, with a 2 to 1 win over the J. & P. Coats team in Pawtucket before 4,000 fans The team had clinched the pennant on April 22 with a 3 to 0 victory over the Holyoke Falcos for their 16th win of the season.

 The league was originally to have included the Bethlehem Steel F.C. but, just before the season started, Bethlehem Steel dropped out of the league and was replaced by Falco F.C.
 The Bethlehem Steel officials disbanded the club and threw their resources behind the Philadelphia F.C.
 Most of the best Bethlehem Steel players were signed to Philadelphia F.C.

 Philadelphia F.C. won the league, but it was the only season for the club in that incarnation.
 Following the season, the Philadelphia club was transferred "back" to Bethlehem and a new team was organized in Philadelphia to take its place.